Khmer keyboard: Genesis of the Khmer Unicode

 In 1997, Michael Everson wrote a first proposal for encoding the Khmer script in ISO 10646.
 In the process, it appears that tensions arose as to the proper share of responsibilities between national and international parties, the Cambodian government wanting to take international ownership of all aspects of Khmer in Unicode.

 In 2000, an official Committee for the Standardization of Khmer Characters for Computers was set up by the Cambodian government along with the National ICT Development Authority (NiDA) and the Government Administrative Information System (GAIS).
 A Khmer keyboard was finally developed mainly due to the demand from printing "Unfortunately, working with Khmer Unicode fonts is still houses for experienced technicians."
-Before mentioning technical difficulties, the Cambodian official objection expressed its frustration in front of a development process which was mostly foreign whereas the Cambodian keyboard since its inception had been a nevralgic point of Khmer patriotic identity:
+Before mentioning technical difficulties, the Cambodian official objection expressed frustration at a development process which was mostly foreign, whilst the Cambodian keyboard since its inception had been a sensitive aspect of Khmer national identity: